Health Information Administration Bachelor's Degree Overview

 Accreditation.
-UToledo's HIA online degree program and certificate program are accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
+UToledo’s HIA online degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
 The majority of HIA courses are certified by Quality Matters, which monitors the quality of online courses.

 UT Virtual Labs.
 Labs and virtual computers on UToledo's campus are available 24/7.
 HIA students use software exclusive to UT's health information administration program.

 - A 15-week required work experience at a healthcare facility